All emergencies

 Parts of the India-Pakistan border have a high risk of:

-Insurgent groups in these states have:
+Insurgent groups have:

 Public protests and events that draw large groups of people can turn violent.